 Here we provide you with links to and references from various different published reports, which examine important aspects of this life-stage for teenage girls from health and wellbeing, to body image and confidence.

 Active Lives Children and Young People’s Survey, Academic Year 2017/18

 This report from Sport England provides comprehensive insight into how children are taking part in sport and physical activity, both in and out of school.
 It surveyed over 130,000 children aged 5-16 in England and found a gender divide, with girls being less physically active than boys.

 Girls’ Attitudes Survey 2018

 This latest research from Girlguiding’s annual attitudes survey offers insight into how girls and young women feel about their everyday lives and compares how attitudes have changed over the last 10 years.
 It surveyed 1,903 girls and young women, both within and outside of Girlguiding.
-Previous attitude surveys can be found here.
+Previous attitude surveys can be found on the Girlguiding website.

 The Good Childhood Report 2018 Summary

 This research from The Children’s Society paints the current national picture of children’s subjective well-being, using the latest statistics and trend data.
 With a focus on gender, it highlights a number of disparities; girls are unhappier with their lives, more likely to have depression, and twice as likely to self-harm as boys.
-The full report can be found here.
+Read the full report.